 The Office of the Registrar is the official and primary depository of student's permanent academic records.
-Information concerning grade reports, credits completed, course add/drops, course substitutions, transfer credits, graduation applications, degree work up sheets, programs of study, transcripts, and other academic concerns are located in this office or electronically in the student information system.
+Information concerning grade reports, credits completed, course add/drops, course substitutions, transfer credits, graduation applications, degree audit, programs of study, transcripts, and other academic concerns are located in this office or electronically in the student information system.